ErbB4/HSP-SS-interplay/data_and_code_by_figure/Fig7/readme.md

-This folder contains the code and simulated results when synaptic scaling was applied in parallel to homeostatic structural plasticity upon silencing.
+This folder contains the code and simulated results for Fig7, where synaptic scaling was applied in parallel to homeostatic structural plasticity upon silencing.
+We onserved that synaptic scaling upscaled the input excitatory synaptic weights and such change in recurrent connectivity may reactive silent neurons and shift silencing-induced disconnection to rewiring.